Quick reference guide

 Share sale

-In a share acquisition, the employment conditions of the employees of the target company remain unchanged as the employer remains the same.
-In share transfers, the target company is normally not obligated to consult with any union.
-However, if the seller is bound by a collective bargaining agreement (CBA), and the transaction would entail a substantial change to the seller's business, the seller may be obliged to consult any union whose members are affected by the pending transaction, and if the transaction would entail a substantial change to the seller's business, the seller would then be obliged to consult the unions with which it is bound by a CBA.
-Similarly, should the transaction entail a substantial change to the working or employment terms and conditions of any employees who are members of any of those unions, the relevant unions should also be consulted.
+In a share sale/acquisition, the employment conditions of the employees of the target company generally remain unchanged, unless otherwise proposed and agreed, as the employer remains the same.
+In share transfers, the target company is normally not obligated to consult on the share sale/acquisition as such with any union.
+However, if the ultimate seller is bound by a Swedish collective bargaining agreement (CBA), the seller may be obliged to consult any unions that are parties to the CBA, if the transaction would entail a substantial change to the seller's business.

 Asset sale

-In an asset transfer, Sweden has implemented EU Directive 2001/23 on the safeguarding of employees' rights in the event of transfers of undertakings, businesses or parts of undertakings or businesses.
-This means that on the transfer of an undertaking or a division of an undertaking, the employees are entitled to transfer to the buyer.
-The transferred employees have the right to transfer on unchanged terms and conditions of employment.
+In an asset transfer, Sweden has implemented EU Directive 2001/23/EC on the safeguarding of employees' rights in the event of transfers of undertakings, businesses or parts of undertakings or businesses.
+This means that on the transfer of an undertaking or a division/merger of an undertaking, the employees are entitled to transfer to the buyer.
+The transferred employees have the right to transfer on unchanged terms and conditions of employment, or on terms and conditions as similar as possible.
 The only change is that the buyer is the new employer under the contracts of employment.

 In Sweden, an employee may object to being transferred to a new employer.
-If an employee refuses to transfer, the employee will remain employed with the seller but may then be exposed to a potential redundancy scenario.
+If an employee refuses to transfer, the employee will remain employed with the seller but may then be at risk of being terminated due to redundancy, subject to due process and the applicable statutory requirements.

-If there is a CBA in place, the seller is obliged to consult with the relevant unions, or in the absence of any CBA, with any union that has members among the impacted staff, about the pending decision to transfer the business.
+If there is a CBA in place, the seller is obliged to consult with the unions parties to it, or, in the absence of any CBA, with any union that has members among the impacted staff, about the pending decision to transfer the business.
 The unions cannot veto the employer's decision, but are merely entitled to be consulted before the decision is made.
 If the consultation is not concluded properly, the employer will be liable for damages to the unions.

 If the buyer has no CBA, it will be bound by the CBA of the seller upon the transfer.
 This could be avoided if the seller terminates the CBA prior to the transfer.
 Some provisions of the CBA will remain for an interim period.